-IRS issues preliminary guidance regarding Trump Accounts
+IRS issues Trump Accounts proposed regulations

 Learn about IRS Notice 2025-68 and new Trump Accounts for children’s tax-favored savings.
 Read more for key rules, deadlines, and public comment details.

-Trump Accounts in general
+Trump Accounts in general under IRC Section 530A and IRS Notice 2025-68:

-Established as part of the One Big Beautiful Bill Act, Trump Accounts are traditional IRAs established for individuals who have not attained age 18 and who have a Social Security number.
+Established as part of the One Big Beautiful Bill Act, Trump Accounts are traditional IRAs established for individuals who have not attained age 18 and who have a Social Security Number.
 Trump Accounts are intended to promote tax-favorable savings and investment beginning in childhood.
+During the period that ends before January 1 of the calendar year in which the individual attains age 18 (“Growth Period”), at which point the regular traditional IRA rules will apply, the following special rules will be applicable:

-- Contributions - The earliest a contribution can be made to a Trump Account will be July 4, 2026.
+• Contributions - The earliest a contribution can be made to a Trump Account will be July 4, 2026.
 There will be a $5,000 (subject to COLA increases after 2027) maximum contribution per year, including both contributions made by parents and/or relatives, and new IRS Section 128 employer contributions (limited to $2,500 per employee per year (COLA adjusted after 2027), and non-taxable to the employee).
-The election for a $1,000 one-time Pilot Program contribution to be made by the government will not count toward the annual limit.
 No earned income requirement will apply for contributions, the individual for whom the Trump Account is established will generally not be taxable on contributions made to their Trump Account, and contributions made by individuals to Trump Accounts will not be tax-deductible.
-Under the Pilot Program, the government will establish and fund a Trump Account for children born after 2024 and before 2029 who are U.S. citizens with a Social Security Number.
-A Trump Account established under the Pilot Program can be rolled over in a trustee-to-trustee transfer to a rollover Trump Account to which other contributions can be made by family members and employers under Internal Revenue Code (IRC) Section 128.

-- Investments - Trump Accounts will only be permitted to be invested in a mutual fund or exchange traded fund that tracks an index of primarily U.S. companies (e.g., an S&P fund), does not utilize leverage, and does not have annual fees and expenses in excess of 0.1% of the amount invested.
+• Investments - Trump Accounts will only be permitted to be invested in a mutual fund or exchange traded fund that tracks an index of primarily U.S. companies (e.g., an S&P fund), does not utilize leverage, and does not have annual fees and expenses in excess of 0.1% of the amount invested.

-- Distributions - Generally, non-rollover distributions from Trump Accounts will not be permitted during the Growth Period.
+• Distributions - Generally, non-rollover distributions from Trump Accounts will not be permitted during the Growth Period.
 When permissibly made, distributions in excess of basis (i.e., contribution amounts) will be taxable; however, Pilot Program contributions and employer contributions under IRC Section 128 will not generate basis.
 Trump Accounts will not be combined with non-Trump Account IRAs for taxation of distributions purposes.

 What does CohnReznick think?